- ←

 Church's Chicken Original and Spicy Fried Chicken

-Read moreOn the list of inspirational American food success stories is the small fried chicken restaurant George W. Church opened across the street from the Alamo in San Antonio, Texas in 1952.
-In the years since Church's Chicken exploded into a monster chicken chain with over 1000 restaurants in 35 countries.
+Read moreOn the list of inspirational American food success stories is the small fried chicken restaurant George W. Church opened across the street from the Alamo in San Antonio, Texas, in 1952.
+In the years since, Church's Chicken exploded into a monster chicken chain with over 1000 restaurants in 35 countries.

-The truth is, no chain would grow that big without good food.
+No chain would grow that big without good food.
 George's special homestyle fried chicken formula was his secret recipe to success, and as far as I can tell, nobody has properly hacked it.
 Until now.

 The ingredient list for this crispy chicken is smaller than what you might find in “The Colonel’s” kitchen, which is good because you won’t have to go out and buy 11 herbs and spices.
 Much of the flavoring in this chicken recipe develops during the brining process, which also has the added benefit of keeping the chicken moist and juicy inside.
 I discovered that Church’s marinates their chicken for 12 hours, so I worked backward and designed a brine that would do its job in exactly half a day.

 For my Church's Fried Chicken copycat recipe, you'll need to plan ahead to give your chicken time to marinate.
-But that's a good thing—your patience will be rewarded with the down-home taste of delicious fried chicken, just like what grandma used to make.
+But that's a good thing—your patience will be rewarded with the down-home taste of delicious Southern-style fried chicken.

 And here's some more good news: this hack includes two recipes!
-I've created a Church's copycat recipe for the original recipe fried chicken, along with instructions for duplicating the spicy version if you're in the mood to pump up your jam.
+I've created a Church's copycat recipe for the original fried chicken, as well as instructions for duplicating the spicy version if you feel like pumping up your jam.

 This recipe was my #1 most popular of 2023.
 Check out the other most popular unlocked recipes of the year: IKEA Swedish Meatballs (#2), Chipotle Guacamole (#3), Subway Cookies (#4), IHOP Thick 'N Fluffy French Toast (#5).